-Field Description Your Action SNMPv3 Agent Allows you to add users to SNMPv3 Agent.
-Click Create and enter User.
-Select the required Authentication.
-Enter the Auth Pass Phrase.
-Select the Privacy option.
-Select the required Privilege.
-If you select Notification select the option Trap or Inform and enter the Target IP.
-Click OK.
-AP Configuration > Model Specific Options Model Specific Control Indicates that the model overides the AP settings.
-Select the check box.
-USB Port Disables the USB port on the selected AP model.
-Select the option.
-USB ports are enabled by defaul Status LEDs Disable the status LED on the selected AP model.
-Select the option.
-LLDP Enables the Link Layer Discovery Protocol (LLDP) on the selected AP model.
-Select the option and enter the following details: PoE Operating Mode Allows you to operate using PoE mode.
+Field Description Your Action LLDP Enables the Link Layer Discovery Protocol (LLDP) on the selected AP model.
+Select the option and enter the following details: Advertise Interval-Enter the duration in seconds.
+Hold Time-Enter the duration in seconds.
+Enable Management IP TLV-Select the check box.
+PoE Operating Mode Allows you to operate using PoE mode.
 For optimal LAG performance, a power mode higher than 802.3at is recommended.
 Select the option.
 LACP/LAG Aggregates multiple network interfaces into a single logical or bonded interface.
 LACP can be enabled only on two-port 11ac wave2 and 11ax APs.
 A minimum of two ports must be active on AP and switch for LACP/LAG configuration.
 Enabled on switch ports where the APs ethernet cables are connected increases the bandwidth between the AP and the switch.
 Choose the option: Keep the AP's settings: Retains the current AP settings.
 Disabled: Disables bond configuration.
 Enabled: Enables bond configuration.
 Select the Bond Port Profile from the drop-down.
-Refer to Creating a Bond Port Profile on page 515 for more information.
+Refer to Creating a Bond Port Profile on page 454 for more information.
 Port Settings Indicates the port settings.
 This feature is not available if the LACP/LAG feature is selected.
 Select the option and choose the required LAN option.
 AP Configuration > Advanced Options Network Settings Determines the network settings.
 Select the IPv4 Settings from the following: Static-Enter the IP Address, Network Mask, Gateway, Primary DNS, Secondary DNS.
 Dynamic Keep the AP's Setting Smart Monitor Indicates AP interval check and retry threshold settings.
 Select the required check boxes.
+Syslog Options Override zone configuration Cancels the AP zone configuration that was set previously.
+NOTE The Enable External syslog server field will be available for configuration only if this option is selected.
+Select the option.
+Enable External syslog server Enables the controller to send syslog data to the syslog server on the network.
+Select the option.